How SSL Works Explained

 Secure Socket Layer (SSL) is a secure transfer protocol used for communication on the Internet using cryptographic methods.
 SSL was first developed by Netscape to make its own products secure.
 After its public release, it was quickly adopted by a number of big players in the IT industry, including Microsoft, and it became the de-facto standard for Internet traffic encryption.
+So here in this article we will discuss about what is secure socket layer and how ssl works.

 The main purpose of the SSL protocol is to guarantee that no one can eavesdrop on or tamper with the communication between a browser and the server where the web application is deployed.
 When accessing the web sites secured by SSL, a user can be sure that no one can intercept and read the information passed to the remote server; for example, usernames and passwords or credit card information when using e-commerce web sites.
 In addition, the user is safe to send and receive any sensitive information to and from web server, knowing that no one could have tampered with the information during transport, or can change the transported content in any way.